Johnson & Johnson

 Key Levels

-Looking at the full picture for Johnson & Johnson (JNJ): extension is below average (15th percentile), momentum is deeply below average — at historically low levels (11th percentile), flow is slightly below average (40th percentile), volatility is slightly above average (57th percentile).
-The key to watch is whether flow stabilises above the 40th percentile while extension remains compressed.
-That combination would represent a historically more significant setup.
+Looking at the full picture for Johnson & Johnson (JNJ): extension is slightly below average (32nd percentile), momentum is slightly above average (58th percentile), flow is above average (79th percentile), volatility is slightly above average (67th percentile).

 Where is money flowing?